JAndrassy/WiFiEspAT/README.md

 If you can setup for the WiFiEspAT library a Serial connection with flow control, you can uncomment `#define ESPATDRV_ASSUME_FLOW_CONTROL` in EspAtDrv.cpp or define ESPATDRV_ASSUME_FLOW_CONTROL in boards.local.txt for the board.
 This will remove the polling of connections state.

 The SerialPassthrough sketch from WiFiEspAT/Tools in IDE Example menu has optional configuration of SAMD SERCOM3 to create 'Serial' interface with flow control.
 The esp8266 CTS pin is pin 13.
 The example has pin 2 of MKRZERO as RTS pin.
 To activate flow control on the AT firmware side, use the AT+UART command with last parameter 2 or 3.

+### Create a copy for AT2

+If you want to use the library in projects with AT1 and AT2, create for AT2 a copy of the library.
+Copy the folder of the library as WiFiEspAT2, rename the file WiFiEspAT.h to WiFiEspAT2.h and change in library.properties `includes=` to `WiFiEspAT2.h`.